swiftlang/swift-evolution/process.md

 - gating a change behind an upcoming feature flag after it was discovered to cause significant source-compatibility problems.

 Such changes should still generally be announced in the release notes when they are made.
-Evolution workgroups should be circumspect about making changes this way, and in close cases, they should err on the side of conducting a normal review.
+Evolution workgroups should be circumspect about approving changes this way, and in close cases, they should err on the side of conducting a normal review.

-Evolution workgroups may also reject proposals without review if the workgroup feels that there is no possibility that a review would lead to an acceptance.
+Evolution workgroups may also reject proposals without review if the workgroup believes that there's no possibility that further development or review of the proposal would lead to it being accepted.
+This should only be done when there's consensus within the workgroup, but it can be appropriate if, for example, the workgroup feels that the proposal is simply out of keeping with its overall design direction for the evolution area.
+The workgroup should clearly communicate its decision and the reasons why in any threads discussing the proposal.

 ## Participation